Use the arrows to scroll through some of Auburn's

-Students pass the National Licensing Exam on initial attempts at significantly higher rates than their peers.More than 90% of enrolled students earn bachelor’s or master's degrees before being accepted.
-In the last year, students received more than $700,000 in scholarships.The on-site teaching hospital houses 19 specialty services from cardiology to emergency/critical care.Auburn is one of the few veterinary programs in the U.S. with access to 3 Tesla and 7 Tesla MRI facilities for use in research and special clinical cases.Canine Performance Sciences partners with the AMK9 Academy to produce the industry-leading Vapor Wake® detector dog, a technology developed at Auburn's College of Veterinary Medicine.
+Students pass the National Licensing Exam on initial attempts at significantly higher rates than their peers.More than 90 percent of enrolled students earn bachelor’s or master's degrees before being accepted.
+In the last year, students received more than $700,000 in scholarships.The on-site teaching hospital houses 19 specialty services from cardiology to emergency/critical care.Auburn is one of the few veterinary programs in the U.S. with access to three Tesla and seven Tesla MRI facilities for use in research and special clinical cases.Canine Performance Sciences partners with the AMK9 Academy to produce the industry-leading Vapor Wake® detector dog, a technology developed at Auburn's College of Veterinary Medicine.

 The School of Communication and Journalism in the College of Liberal Arts is listed among the top 30 journalism programs in the country, according to an annual survey by NewsPro–RTDNA (Radio Television Digital News Association).